Your teens and perhaps your twenties have come and gone, and you’ve yet to have a relationship.

 More Related Articles:

-6. Let friends know that they can set you up with dates.
+6. Invite friends to set you up with dates.

 Single people might complain about friends and families wanting to arrange dates for them, but this is a sound strategy.
 People have found love or at least adult friendship with this method for generations.